wyy603/acg_project2/README.md

 This is the final project for the course 'Advanced Computer Graphics' taught by Yi Li.

-video demo:
+A video demo of an earlier version (the current one in the repo is an updated version).

 https://raw.githubusercontent.com/wyy603/acg_project2/master/video.mp4

 # Framework

-Client and server are both pure typescript.
-We use THREE.js for rendering, ammo.js for simulation, and WebSocket for network communications.
+The client and server are both built using pure TypeScript.
+The client utilizes Vite, while the server is powered by Node.js.
+We use THREE.js for rendering, Ammo.js for simulation, and WebSocket for network communications.

 # Installation